Pranavs05/Pranav_Camino_Backend_Challenge/README.md

 # Steps to Test on Postman :

-* Change URL Request type to Post enter the url no. 1 from above .
+* Change URL Request type to Post on Postman enter the url no. 1 from above .
 * Switch to body tab and enter json file as value with **key name 'file' which is the json file , this is essential for the post request**.
 * Send api request and wait for response .
 * After you recive Status : 200 ok open a new tab for a new request